isabella232/advertising-cloud.en/help/dsp/admin/advertiser-settings.md

 **[!UICONTROL Adobe Media Optimizer]:** (Advertisers with Advertising Cloud Search or who use Advertising Cloud conversion pixels) A [!DNL Search] account with which DSP will exchange attribution data.

-**[!UICONTROL Adobe Device Co-op or 3rd Party Graph]:** (Advertisers who use Advertising Cloud conversion pixels; optional) You can leverage a device graph for person-based attribution measurement from the advertiser's account settings in Advertising Cloud Search.
+**[!UICONTROL Adobe Device Co-op or 3rd Party Graph]:** (Advertisers who use Advertising Cloud conversion pixels; optional) You can use a device graph for person-based attribution measurement from the advertiser's account settings in Advertising Cloud Search.

 >[!NOTE]
 >